 -

-The publisher makes the complete content of all the articles published in SiTns available on the Internet website according to the formula of open access, i.e. free of charge and without technical restrictions.
-Users may read, download, copy, print and use the articles published online for other purposes in accordance with the relevant provisions on the permitted use, provided they indicate a detailed annotation on the article source.
-Any other form of use of the article content requires the consent of the publisher.
-Statistics in Transition new series uses Licence CC-BY-NC-ND.
+The full contents of all the articles published in SiTns are made available by the publisher on the Internet website according to the formula of open access, i.e. free of charge and without technical restrictions.
+Users may read, download, copy, print and use the articles published online for other purposes in accordance with the relevant provisions on the permitted use, provided they indicate a detailed annotation on the source of the article.
+Any other form of use of the content of the article requires the consent of the publisher.
+Statistics in Transition new series uses the Creative Commons Attribution-ShareAlike 4.0 International Public Licence (CC BY-SA 4.0).

 -

-The publisher declares its readiness to publish corrections, explanations and apologies.
+The publisher declares its readiness to publish corrections, explanations and apologies, should such a justified need arise.